JayavardhanTummidi/terraform-aws-jayaworld-s3-bucket/README.md

 }

-> **Example to Create S3 bucket with the SSE KMS with the bucket key enabled (Personally recommended to lower the KMS calls**
+> **Example to Create S3 bucket with the SSE KMS with the bucket key enabled (I highly recommend to lower the KMS calls)**

 module "jayaworld-s3-bucket" {